Computer Science (CS)

 CS 265.
 QR: Computer Networks.
 3 Credits.

 Introduction to the theoretical and pragmatic principles and practices of computer networking.
 Topics include: the Internet; wired and wireless communications protocols; network security protocols.
 Prerequisites: CS 110; CS 121.

 CS 266.
 QR:Network Secrty&Cryptography.
 3 Credits.

 Security and secrecy in a networked environment.
 Cryptography: public and private key.
 Authentication: trusted agents, tickets.
 Electronic mail and digital signatures.
 Privacy and national security.
 Prerequisite: CS 124.

 CS 275.
 QR:Mobile App Development.
 3 Credits.

 CS 287.
 QR: Data Science I. 3 Credits.

 Data harvesting, cleaning, and summarizing.
 Working with non-traditional, non-numeric data (social network, natural language textual data, etc.).
 Scientific visualization using static and interactive "infographics."
 A practical focus on real datasets, and developing good habits for rigorous and reproducible computational science.
+Project-based.
 Prerequisites: CS 020 or CS 021; STAT 141 or STAT 143 or STAT 211.
 Pre/co-requisites: Recommended: CS 110; Math 122 or Math 124.
 Cross-listed with: STAT 287.

 CS 294.
 Undergraduate Research.
 1-18 Credits.